 Reaching out to as many clients as possible is the biggest challenge for platforms that deliver brokerage services.
 Apart from traditional marketing methods and channels (SEO, social media, ads, etc.), brokers use two types of agents: introducing brokers and White Labels.

 Each type helps brokers expand their customer base.
-For that, IB broker forex partners and WL get commissions and rewards.
+For that, IB broker partners and WL get commissions and rewards.
 Both operate quite similarly.
 However, they have different levels of functionality.
-In this article, we will highlight the main differences between using traditional Forex partnership programs and White Labelling.
+In this article, we will highlight the main differences between using traditional partnership programs and White Labelling.

 Becoming an introducing broker is very simple.
-Anyone can become a Forex IB.
+Anyone can become a IB.
 The process is quite straightforward.
 It depicts a transparent system of cooperation between a broker and a third party whose aim is to bring new clients and get rewards for their actions (deposits, lots traded, and so on).

 In simpler words, an IB is the first person to meet and guide new clients to the main broker.